What is gamete intrafallopian tube transfer (GIFT)?

 GIFT is an assisted reproductive procedure that involves the following:

-Who should be treated with GIFT?
+Who can be treated with GIFT?

 What are the differences between GIFT and in vitro fertilization (IVF)?